 I discovered a curious depiction of the meeting of Rani Rudramma of Warangal and Marco Polo, the Venetian traveler who traveled through Deccan during her reign in the late 13th CE.
 These are two adjacent areas in the hotel, Rani Rudramma’s court, and Irish Bar Marco Polo.
 Earlier serves you varieties of tea.
 There is a Kakatiya-style pavilion here.
 Though I found the color a bit of mismatch.
 If it was made in authentic grey or black stone like Kakatiya fort it would have made the whole ambiance look more authentic.
 Do check out the subtle wall paintings depicting traditional Indian mythological stories.
 Marco Polo is a typical bar with ample space for you to sit around and relax if you can ignore the small fact that Polo was a Venetian not Irish.

 Marco Polo – Traveler

-Nonetheless, Interesting artifacts to check in this room are a painting of Marco Polo where he looks like a Deccani.
+Nonetheless, Interesting artifacts to check out in this room are a painting of Marco Polo where he looks like a Deccani.
 A map depicting his travels across the world.
-A golden replica of his horse and another travel map drawn on the central table.
-At other places in the property, there are other paintings, some in Kalamkari and some in a modern style that adds to the aura of the place.
+A golden replica of his horse and another travel map is drawn on the central table.
+At other places on the property, there are other paintings, some in Kalamkari and some in a modern style that adds to the aura of the place.

 I am happy I took the offer.
 Sometimes it is good to let others take care of you and pamper you, doing that all the time for yourself can be boring.